Herber230/angularjs-communication/README.md

 The project is a basic example of how AngularJS works with a RESTful API.

+- /back-end-nodejs

-- /back-end-nodejs  // This folder contains an Express API prepared to allow CORS (Cross Domain Orign) requests using the port 3001
+This folder contains an Express API prepared to allow CORS (Cross Domain Orign) requests using the port 3001

+- /front-end

-- /front-end    // This folder contains an AngularJS app running on Express and using the port 3000
+This folder contains an AngularJS app running into a development web server called lite-server, and that server uses by default the port 3000.
+This app is configured to look for the backend running in port 3001.